vidishsirdesai/video_streaming_platforms_hld/README.md

 - Non-functional requirements: Considering factors like performance, security, scalability, and maintainability.

-# Functional Requirements of a Video Streaming Platform/ Service
+# Functional Requirements of a Video Streaming Platform

 ### Content library
 - Extensive catalog of movies, TV shows, docuseries, and other video content.